KRahim859/CPS_HIDS/README.md

 Our HIDS incorporates context-aware security models tailored to meet the operational environment's requirements, including critical physical limits, thresholds, and behavioral anomalies.
 We have introduced an independent, lightweight HIDS with a signature-based ruleset, augmented by ML and DL-based anomaly detection models.
 A decision engine will assess whether commands are legitimate or malicious, thus permitting or blocking instructions from the local CPS execution queue.
 A feedback loop can enhance its detection engine by formulating new signatures or detecting new anomalies.
 This feedback also offers sensory data for the management and oversight of CPS devices or systems of systems.
 The proposed CPS-HIDS on RPi4 executes real-time processing of instructions from either remote or local administrators for a locally deployed CPS.
 Signature-based detection provides precise protection against known attacks with minimal processing load.
 For anomaly detection using ML and DL techniques, we are testing memory-efficient and compact pre-trained models appropriate for a resource-limited processing unit in an independent HIDS.
 The goal is to identify simple algorithms capable of conducting limited learning within CPS environments.

 ## Dataset Description

 To improve accuracy and to protect CPS from inflicting physical damage in its operating environment, an IDS has to understand domain specific knowledge of the instructions (commands, sensing and actuation) being passed to and from a CPS.
 Therefore, we have developed a Gcode based dataset to design an IDS that can understand CPS specifics from the OT security constraints and protect these from damaging instructions and behavioral anomalies.
 Supervised algorithms demand meticulously labeled datasets that encapsulate both benign and malicious traffic, strategically situated on the target network safeguarded by the IDS.
 Predominantly, ML-based IDS research hinges on network traffic captures.
 Currently, there is an evident gap in the availability of Gcode datasets tailored for 3D printers.
 To bridge this gap, we have meticulously crafted a comprehensive Gcode dataset that mirrors the diverse types of data and real-world behaviors pivotal for the robust training and evaluation of our CPS-HIDS.
+G-code is a sequential lines of instructions, each telling the 3D printer to perform a specific task.
+These lines are known as commands, and the printer executes them one by one until reaching the end of the code. very G-code command line follows a certain syntax.
+Each line corresponds to only one command, which can lead to codes that are awfully lengthy.
+While the term “G-code” is used to reference the programming language as a whole, it’s also one of two types of commands used in 3D printing: “General” and “Miscellaneous” commands.

+  - General command lines are responsible for types of motion in a 3D printer.
+Such commands are identified by the letter ‘G’, as in G-commands.
+Besides controlling the three+ axes of movement performed by the printhead, they’re also in charge of filament extrusion.

+  - The Miscellaneous commands, on the other hand, instruct the machine to perform non-geometric tasks.
+In 3D printing, such tasks include heating commands for the nozzle and bed, fan control, among many others – as we’ll see.
+Miscellaneous commands are identified with the letter ‘M’.

-To empower ML models in detecting CPS intrusions, we painstakingly extracted a plethora of potential Gcode features, cataloging their respective values as distinctive instances, as elucidated below:-
+To empower ML models in detecting CPS intrusions, we painstakingly extracted a plethora of potential G-code features, cataloging their respective values as distinctive instances, as elucidated below:-
-- G-code: We extracted different G-code features e.g. {G1}, {G28}, {G21}, {G92}, {G90} etc.
+-  G0 & G1: Linear Motion : G0 & G1 commands are responsible for linear motion and extrusion
+  - G0 X<pos> Y<pos> Z<pos> F<rate> E<pos>
+  - G1 X<pos> Y<pos> Z<pos> F<rate> E<pos>
+- Other G-code commands:
+  -   {G28} & {G29}: Auto-Home & -Bed Leveling: We call “homing” the process of setting the physical limits of all movement axes.
+The G28 command will perform this task by moving the printhead until it triggers endstops to acknowledge the limits.
+  -   {G21},
+  -   {G92},
+  -   {G90} and {G91}: The G90 and G91 commands tell the machine how to interpret coordinates used for movement.
+G90 establishes “absolute positioning”, which is usually the default, while G91 is for “relative positioning”.
 - M-code: These regulate non-movement operations, e.g. {M104} controls the temperature of extruder.
+We extracted
+  - {M82},
+  - {M84},
+  - {M107},
+  - {M190},
+  - {M104},
-We extracted {M82}, {M84}, {M107}, {M190}, {M104}, {M220} etc.
+  - {M220} etc.
 - Position and Directions: These variables are relative to the {X}, {Y}, and {Z} axes.
   - {S} feature is used for spindle speed.
   - {F} feature measures feedrate.